LudovicLeGuen/Mastermind/TESTING.md

      ![Refresh button](assets/testing-files/refresh.gif)

-* The rules open and navigate correctly.
+* The rules on mobile open and navigate correctly.
 Closing them does not stop a game.

      ![Refresh button](assets/testing-files/rules.gif)